-I was listening to an activist of the UK’s far right party.
-I was surprised by her indifference to some gentle interventions during the debate, and how the audience cheered her up for such stupid approach.
+I was listening to an activist in the UK’s far-right party.
+I was surprised by her indifference to some gentle interventions during the debate, and how the audience cheered her up for such a stupid approach.
 Well, it’s not an isolated incident – rather it’s growing like an epidemic across different continents.

 But then deliberations and discussions must go on.
 Nobody should try to brand something as an unacceptable practice though they may choose to disagree.
 The discourse can be considered to have reached a new normal.